Alternative DNS root: Russian National Domain Name System

-The Russian National Domain Name System (НСДИ) is an alternative DNS root project started in 2019 by Roskomnadzor, a government department, and is to gradually become mandatory for all ISPs in Russia.
-As of March 2021, servers are located on the Moscow Internet Exchange.
+The Russian National Domain Name System (НСДИ) is an alternative DNS root project started in 2019 by Roskomnadzor—a government department for communications, IT and mass media—that is gradually becoming mandatory for all ISPs in Russia.

+As of March 2021, its servers are located on the Moscow Internet Exchange.

 The mission of the project is to provide an alternative DNS root for all users of the Internet within Russia.
-The main goal is to continue the functioning of the Russian Internet subnetwork in case of its disconnection from the rest of the Internet (Sovereign Internet Law).
+The main goal is to continue the functioning of the Russian Internet subnetwork in case of Russia's potential disconnection from the rest of the Internet (Sovereign Internet Law).